Updated on May 29, 2021

 However, that may be changing once again.

-In addition, the Border Patrol reports a 96 percent increase during the first four months of fiscal year 2021 in the number of unaccompanied migrant children.
+The Border Patrol reported a 96 percent increase during the first four months of fiscal year 2021 in the number of unaccompanied migrant children.
 More than 3,000 migrant children have been detained in that time period.
-They were part of nearly 20,000 unaccompanied children detained by the Border Patrol in the southwestern part of the country.
+They were part of the record 21,000 unaccompanied children detained by the Border Patrol in the southwestern part of the country.

 The neighborhoods around the bridges certainly provide an international flavor.